 Uniforms and Other Related Items: The estimated expense of \$18,615 for Uniforms and Other Related Items will provide for approximately \$365 for each of the 42 Enforcement Officers, 6 Supervisors or 3 Managers (total of 51 individuals) for such items that includes the uniform required for wear each day of work.
 The Public Service Commission of West Virginia has a winter uniform and a summer uniform and will include upkeep of the uniform through dry-cleaning services.
-This will also include the purchase of bullet proof vests.
+This will also include the purchase of bullet proof vests and any other uniform related items necessary.
 This figure will be adjusted per officer based upon additional officers hired throughout the year and in an effort to equip those officers with necessary uniforms.